mybb/docs.mybb.com/1.8/faq/mail.md

 # Mail Issues

-If you or your users are having problems with receiving mail from your server, please follow these steps before posting a support request so that we can more quickly pinpoint the problem.
+If you or your users are having problems receiving mail from your forum, please follow these steps before posting a support request so that we can more quickly pinpoint the problem.

-First please check that the mail has not been sent into the junk/spam mail folder.
+First, check that the mail has not been sent into the junk/spam mail folder.
+Mail could land in the junk folder due to a variety of reasons, such as your host's server being blacklisted for previous sendings of spam (usually by a bad customer).

+## Testing PHP Mail

 MyBB relies on the [PHP Mail function](http://php.net/manual/en/function.mail.php) to send its mail.
 Thus, it is important that the PHP mail function is working.

 **Test script:**

-Please create a new `.php` file with this content:
+Create a new `.php` file with this content:

+{% highlight php %}
     <?php
      error_reporting(E_ALL);
        $to = 'your.email@address.com';